 Plant-based diets are popular with people, and many dog owners are interested in adding more fruits and vegetables to their dog’s diet.
-Dogs are omnivores like us, which means they can eat both meat and plants.
-But before you think about changing your cat’s diet, you should know a few important facts about the specialized nutritional needs of cats.
-Your domestic cat is what’s known as an obligate carnivore, just like lions and tigers.
+But, before you think about changing your cat’s diet, you should know a few important facts about the specialized nutritional needs of cats.
+Yes, cats are obligate carnivores.
+Your domestic cat is just like lions and tigers.
 Let’s look at what an obligate carnivore is, and what that means for your cat’s diet and overall health.

 Why Do All Cats Need to Eat Meat?

 Cats have a long evolutionary history of eating a meat-only diet.
 They cannot process nutrients from plants in the same way we do.
 Their bodies are not designed to thrive on plant-based starches, sugar, and carbohydrates the way omnivores can.
 A cat’s digestive system can be easily upset by certain vegetables that you might see in dog food, for example.

 The most important reason why cats need to eat animal protein has to do with how cats synthesize vital nutrients in their bodies or process them from outside sources.
 There are certain nutrients that cats and other animals can either manufacture in their bodies or, in some instances, get from their food.
 But some very important nutrients that are critical to a cat’s survival are not made in the body and can only be obtained through eating meat.

 Many of these dietary components are critically important to cats.
 You may have heard of taurine in connection with feline nutrition.
 Let’s look at taurine and a few other nutrients that cats must get through eating meat.

 What Is Taurine for Cats?